fsfe/reuse-docs/spec.md

 additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).

-The comment header MUST contain one or more `SPDX-Copyright` tags, and one or more `SPDX-License-Information` tags.
+The comment header MUST contain one or more `SPDX-FileCopyrightText` tags, and one or more `SPDX-License-Information` tags.
 A tag is followed by a colon, followed by a text value, and terminated by a newline.

-The `SPDX-Copyright` tag MUST be followed by a copyright notice as described in <!-- FIXME: Refer to an internal section -->.
+The `SPDX-FileCopyrightText` tag MUST be followed by a copyright notice as described in <!-- FIXME: Refer to an internal section -->.

-Instead of the `SPDX-Copyright` tag, the symbol `©`, or the word `Copyright` MAY be used, in which case a colon is not needed.
+Instead of the `SPDX-FileCopyrightText` tag, the symbol `©`, or the word `Copyright` MAY be used, in which case a colon is not needed.

 The `SPDX-License-Identifier` tag MUST be followed by a valid SPDX License